SamuelTWu/CommunityCloud/README.md

 Community Service Center

 The CSC now has a central database of CPs, which will faciliate in their own community service initiative, including First-Year Student Outreach Project (FYSOP), Alternative Service Breaks (ASB), and CSC projects such as After Schools and W.I.Z.A.R.D.S.
 These projects will also be advertised to students using the Community Cloud.

+For a visual overview of the Community Cloud Architecture, check out the "Community Cloud Simple".